“You can be young without money, but you can’t be old without it.” — Tennessee Williams

 - If I can’t or don’t want to work until age 70, do I have other assets I can use while I delay Social Security?

-I once had a friend who claimed his benefits at 62 and died the following year.
-Retirement is about more than dollars and cents.
-It’s about your vision, your health, your likely lifespan and what’s best for you and your family.
+In short, retirement is about more than dollars and cents.
+It’s about your attitude toward work, your health, your likely lifespan and what’s best for you and your family.

 If quitting the workforce early is what’s right for you and you need claim Social Security to do it, don’t let anyone make you feel bad for that decision.
 You’re not gaming the system or selling yourself short; you’re getting what’s yours when you need it most.